Why Everyone You Know Is Reading Belle Burden’s Unnerving Divorce Memoir. By Dish Stanley

 I’ll admit I was suspicious of her contention — that she didn’t know anything was wrong in her decades-long marriage.
 How could a woman be so out of touch?
 If she didn’t know, I thought, it’s because she didn’t want to know.
 The signs are always there, I believed, if you’re paying attention.
 I have always been that woman who scoffs at divorced male friends who say that they “had no idea“ that their ex-wife was unhappy.
 And until reading Strangers, it had always only been men I’ve known who‘ve said that.
 Men who were too ultra-focused on their careers and their competitive extra-curriculars to pay attention when their wives told them they were unhappy, that they wanted things to change.

 And if I’m being as honest as Burden herself is, I read it as if I had something at stake.
-If I were able to see what she wasn’t then I, it followed (as a widow actively out dating in her fifties), would be safe from her fate.
+If I were able to see what she hadn’t then I, it followed (as a widow actively out dating in her fifties), would be safe from her fate.
 I read it feverishly, as if reading it could somehow keep me safe from the dangers of loving somebody who turned out to be a stranger.
 Safe from future abandonment.

 Any married woman reading Strangers might have the same gnawing fear in her gut, I imagine: “Could this happen to me?”